dotnet/docs-maui/docs/user-interface/graphics/draw.md

 > [!NOTE]
 > There are `DrawEllipse` and `FillEllipse` overloads that take `Rectangle` and `RectangleF` arguments.
 In addition, there are also `DrawCircle` and `FillCircle` overloads.

+Filled circles can also be drawn with the `FillCircle` method.

 ## Draw a rectangle